Canadianlic

 SUMMARY

-Personal Health Insurance cost in Canada varies widely in 2025, from about $61 for basic private Health Insurance to $300+ for seniors.
+Personal Health Insurance cost in Canada varies widely, from about $61 for basic Private Health Insurance to $300+ for seniors.
 Factors like dental coverage, prescription drug coverage, and pre-existing conditions drive premiums higher.
 The piece also looks at provincial differences, monthly premium ranges, and why options like Critical Illness Insurance in Canada and Disability Insurance for the self-employed add extra financial protection.

 Introduction